 Although the SPV is recorded as the first commercially available Windows-powered smartphone this was surrounded by controversy.
 The

-Sendo Z100 had been showcased in February 2001 at the 3GSM World Congress and was arguably on track to be the first commercially available product.
+Sendo Z100 was showcased in February 2001 at the 3GSM World Congress and was on track to be the first commercially available product.
 It became the subject of litigation between Sendo and Microsoft and the phone was cancelled in November 2002.